SAP/abap-cleaner/docs/rules/RaiseTypeRule.md

 Replaces the TYPE section of RAISE EXCEPTION TYPE ... and RAISE SHORTDUMP TYPE ... with a NEW constructor call.

+This rule requires a NetWeaver version >= 7.52.

 ## References

 * [Clean ABAP Styleguide: Prefer RAISE EXCEPTION NEW to RAISE EXCEPTION TYPE](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#prefer-raise-exception-new-to-raise-exception-type)